frc2423/Command-Based-Exercises/CommandBasedExercises/CHALLENGES.md

 ### Testing Your Challenges

+1. In the simulation GUI, look for the SmartDashboard section
-1. You'll see buttons for each challenge in the simulation GUI
+2. You'll see buttons for each challenge:
-2. Use an Xbox controller or keyboard to interact with the challenges:
-   - **X Button**: Drive Forward for Time
+   - **Drive Forward for Time**: Makes the robot drive forward for 3 seconds
+   - **Joystick Teleop Driving**: Allows controller-based driving
+   - **Simple Button Command**: Spin robot when A button is held
-   - **Y Button**: Turn to Angle
+   - **Turn to Angle**: Turn robot to 90 degrees using gyro
-   - **B Button**: Simple Button Command
-   - **Left Bumper**: Joystick Teleop Driving
-   - **Right Bumper**: Stop All Challenges
+   - **Stop Robot**: Stops all robot movement
+3. Click any button to start that challenge
-3. Watch the robot move on the field visualization
+4. Watch the robot move on the field visualization
-4. Use the "Field2d" widget to see the robot's position and orientation
+5. Use the "Field2d" widget to see the robot's position and orientation

 ## Programming Resources